 It is a lot easier to build links to one domain that it is to try and spread the effort over multiple domains.

 I’d much rather build 100 quality links to any one site than 20 to five individual domains.

 6. The All Eggs In One Basket Question

-Putting all of your effort into building one quality site is seen by many as a risky strategy.
+Putting all of your efforts into building one quality site is seen by many as a risky strategy.